TheJoeSmo/Foundry/MANUAL.md

 They are also not following the level object in memory, but are stored separately.
 This may have been so multiple levels, like Bonus levels or Hammer Bros stages, which may repeat in multiple worlds, can share enemy/item data and save space on the ROM chip, which was incredibly expensive compared to todays memory prices.

-#### Jumps
+#### Warps

-Jumps are a third kind of object.
+Warps are a third kind of object, sometimes referred to as Jumps.
 They are the exclusive object type of the 8th domain (domain 7) and are used in Pipes or Doors to transport a player to a different level.

     dddu_ssss aaaa_yyyy xxxx_xxxx